-Food Served at Latin American Restaurants in St. Louis
+Latin American Food in St. Louis

 Other dishes commonly served in Latin American restaurants include fried fish, carne asada, baleadas, fiambre, conch soup, bean soup, mondongo soup, seafood soups, beef soups, plaintains, nacatamal, indio Viejo, pinolillo, chica, gallopinto, moqueca, and caldillo de congrio.